 Is it Dangerous to Get the COVID Shot as a CBD User?

-First and foremost, we must point out that various health experts have stated that being a cannabis user of any kind does not seem to put a person at risk of negative effects after getting the COVID vaccine.
+First and foremost, we must point out that various health experts have stated that using CBD of any kind does not seem to put a person at risk of negative effects after getting the COVID vaccine.
 What this means is that you should not abstain from getting vaccinated because you are someone who extensively uses hemp in any form.
 There have been zero reports of a person experiencing particularly negative side effects due to the fact that they maintain certain levels of CBD or any other hemp compounds in their systems.
-Generally, the COVID vaccine is considered to be safe and effective regardless of whether or not you use cannabis on a regular basis.
+Generally, the COVID vaccine is considered to be safe and effective regardless of whether or not you use CBD on a regular basis.